 5 fetuses found in D.C. home after indictment in clinic blockade

-Five fetuses were removed from a Washington, D.C. home on Wednesday, a day after a federal grand jury indicted nine people for obstructing access to an abortion clinic in the city.
+Five fetuses were removed on Wednesday from a Washington, D.C. home reportedly tied to a woman indicted for obstructing access to an abortion clinic with eight others.

 Driving the news: Police raided the home on a quiet block of Capitol Hill row houses after a tip about bio-hazardous material in a basement.
 The fetuses were collected by the D.C.
 Medical Examiner on 6th Street SE, police say.